 Raises are to be provided yearly at reappointment.
 It is strongly recommended that increases follow the current year NIH scale.

 NIH Current Fiscal Year Salary/Stipend Scale

-- The scale changes annually, please see Director, Diana Fox for the up-to-date Scale
+- The scale changes annually, please see the Director of Postdoctoral Affairs for the up-to-date Scale

 - ¹See NIH link for details on Kirschstein-NRSA awards